WheteThunger/DroneStorage/README.md

 - `dronestorage.deploy` -- Allows the player to deploy a stash onto a drone using the `dronestash` command.
 - `dronestorage.deploy.free` -- Allows using the `dronestash` command for free (no stash item required).
 - `dronestorage.autodeploy` -- Drones deployed by players with this permission will automatically have a stash, free of charge.
-  - Note: Reloading the plugin will automatically add stashes to existing drones owned by players with this permission.
   - Not recommended if you want to allow players to deploy other attachments such as auto turrets since they are incompatible.
 - `dronestorage.lockable` -- Drone stashes deployed by players with this permission may have a code lock or key lock deployed to them.